Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

   ![Cost unit comparison](/Assets/Screenshots/RetailSuiteAccounting/Book/CostUnitComparison.png "[Cost unit comparison]")

+- *Month*
+Click the drop-down list to select the month to be included.
+The following options are available:

+  - **0 - Balances carried forward**
+  - **1 - 12 - (months)**
+  - **13 - 15 - Subsequent bookings**
+  - **16 - 25 - Closing bookings**
+  - **99 - General month**

+- *Cost unit group*
+Click the drop-down list to select a cost unit group.
+There are two default options available:

+  - **ALL GROUPS**
+  - **0 - no group**

+  [comment]: <> (When cost unit group(s) created, do they appear in the drop-down list, as it is the case for Kostenstellen/cost centers?
+Where are cost units created?)

+  > [Info] For detailed information about creating and managing cost units, see [COST ACCOUNTING](XX_CostAccounting.md).

+[comment]: <> (Check how it works!?)

+- *BWA number*
+Click the drop-down list to select the BWA report type to be created.
+The following options are available:

+    - **1: Profit and loss account**
+    - **2: Cash basis accounting**
+    - **3: Liquidity statement**
+    - **4: Liquidity**
+    - **5: Monthly balance**

+  > [Info] These evaluation reports are preconfigured in the system.
+All available reports can be completely customized or used as provided, and new reports can also be created.
+Any newly created reports will be displayed in the drop-down list.
+For detailed information about creating and managing BWA reports, see [Manage BWA reports](/RetailSuiteAccounting/Operation/07_ManageBWAReports.md).

+- [CANCEL]
+  Click this button to cancel your selection.

+- [PRINT]
+  Click this button to create the evaluation report in a printable format.

 ### Other
 *Accounting > Select fiscal year > Book > Context menu EVALUATIONS > Menu entry Other*

+When clicking the *Other* menu entry of the EVALUATIONS context menu, a sub-menu is displayed containing two additional entries: *Chart of accounts* and *Deb./Cred.*.

 #### Chart of accounts